morinted/art_of_chording/docs/sounds/v.md

 12. Pave the way for a new way to save lives.
 13. Have you been there very often since everyone left?
 14. I live with my parents.
-15. I covet your oven.
+15. I covet her oven.
 I want to have it and when I do I will warm my rat with it.